teifi river highlights

 Day 01: Arrive

-Meet 1pm in Carmarthen – transfer to Tregaron.
-Short afternoon orientation walk in Cors Caron Nature Reserve (5 kms/3 miles)
+Meet 1pm in Lampeter if arriving by car (but arrangements can be made to collect from local railway stations as well).
+Transfer to Tregaron.
+Short afternoon orientation walk in Cors Caron Nature Reserve (5 kms/3 miles).

 Day 02: Teifi Pools & Strata Florida

-Walk from the remote Teifi Pools to the ruins of Strata Florida.
-Exploration of this important Welsh historical site before continuing on foot to Tregaron through farmland and open access land.
+Walk from the remote Teifi Pools to the 12th Century ruins of Cistercian Abbey of Strata Florida.
+Exploration of this important Welsh historical site before continuing on foot to Tregaron across farmland and Cors Caron.
 (18 kms/11 miles)

 The first part of the day is a wonderful gorge walk to reach Cilgerran Castle.
 After that we explore the Wetlands Wildlife Centre and St Dogmaels Abbey before we walk out to Poppit Sands to see the expansive estuary as the River Teifi flows into Cardigan Bay.
 We have followed the Teifi River from source to sea – a very humbling experience.
 Time in Cardigan with a celebratory evening meal.
 (13 kms/8 miles)